ctomkow/jsonparse/README.md

 ## API
 `find_key(data: dict | list, key: str) -> list`

--  Provide JSON data as a dictionary or a list, as well as the key as a string
+-  Provide JSON data as a dictionary or a list.
+The key to be found is a string.

 -  Returns a list of values that match the corresponding key.

 `find_keys(data: dict | list, keys: list) -> list`

--  Provide JSON data as a dictionary or a list, as well as a list of keys
+-  Provide JSON data as a dictionary or a list.
+The keys are a list of strings.
+The order of the keys does not matter.

--  Returns a two dimensional list of values matching the keys
+-  Returns a two dimensional list of values matching the keys.
+The order of values is returned in the same order as the original data.

 `find_key_chain(data: dict | list, keys: list) -> list`

--  Provide JSON data as a dictionary or a list, as well as a list of keys as strings.
+-  Provide JSON data as a dictionary or a list.
+The key chain is a list of keys that are all strings.
+The order of the keys **does** matter.

 -  Returns a list of values that match the corresponding key chain.
+The order of values is returned in the same order as the original data.

   > Wildcard **'*'** can be used as key(s) to match any.

 `find_key_value(data: dict | list, key: str, value: str | int | float | bool | None) -> list`

--  Provide JSON data as a dictionary or a list, a key as a string, and a value as a string, integer, float, boolean, or None.
+-  Provide JSON data as a dictionary or a list.
+The key is a string.
+The value is a string, integer, float, boolean, or None.

--  Returns a list of set(s) that contain the key:value pair.
+-  Returns a list of dictionaries that contain the key:value pair.